rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 1. Log in to the [Rackspace Customer Portal](https://login.rackspace.com).
 2. In the upper-right corner of the page, click **Billing**.

-   You are redirected to the **Billing Overview** dashboard, which displays information about billing, payments, and usage.
+   The **Billing Overview** dashboard displays, showing information about billing, payments, and usage.

-Invoices are available as a summarized PDF, a more detailed comma-separated-values (CSV) file, and a [detailed HTML view](/support/how-to/detailed-invoices-overview/).
+You can view invoices as a summarized PDF, a more detailed comma-separated-values (CSV) file, and a [detailed HTML view](/support/how-to/detailed-invoices-overview/).
 We also provide [pivot tables in downloadable